Kings Row: Critical response

-Dr. Gordon (Charles Coburn) confronts Drake McHugh (Ronald Reagan), whose legs he later needlessly amputates.
-The film's "gloom" dismayed critic Bosley Crowther.
+Dr. Henry Gordon (Charles Coburn) confronts McHugh (Ronald Reagan), whose legs he later needlessly amputates.
+The film's "gloom" dismayed the New York Times film critic Bosley Crowther.

 The New York Times film critic Bosley Crowther panned Kings Row which he described as being as "gloomy and ponderous" as the novel upon which it was based.
 "Just why the Warners attempted a picture of this sort in these times and just why the corps of high priced artists which they employed for it did such a bungling job", Crowther wrote, "are questions which they are probably mulling more anxiously than any one else."
 Crowther wrote that the film "turgidly unfolds on the screen", and is "one of the bulkiest blunders to come out of Hollywood in some time".
 The performances, particularly Cummings', were, he wrote, "totally lacking in conviction".
 The film, he wrote, "just shows a lot of people feeling bad".

 The Chicago Tribune saw Sheridan and Reagan as "real and believable" in their roles and that Cummings did "the best that could be done".
 Otherwise, the film was described as "a long and dreary melodrama in two parts.., years of misery and maladjustment to young womanhood and young manhood....Kings Row is the story of a town with a 'right' and 'wrong' side of the tracks and the story of the town's inhabitants is a coat of many colors and is outstanding as being a gangrenous yellow."

 The Brooklyn Eagle was likewise negative: "Kings Row is packed with the best talent at the Warners command….
 David Lewis has given it all an unstinted production and James Wong Howe, one of Hollywood's best shooters, has turned the cameras on it.
 So full of great promise, Kings Row came last night to the Astor Theater….
 It should have been great but it isn't….Kings Row never comes to life.
 Its characters are made of clay….
 It is hard to feel sorry for them for they are unreal.
 It is even harder to be happy for them for there's precious little to be happy about.
 Kings Row, to say the best for it, is a frightening town with a disturbing citizenry….
 There might have been a point to all this grimness.
 It stood up well in the book even amid the grimness of war.
 But at the Astor, the mood takes precedence over the characters and their drama.
 Kings Row is more horrifying than poignant.
 It seems to be played more for the chills of fright than for the warmth of drama.